Comforting and warming Irish lamb stew recipe with potatoes, a cozy dish for a cold evening or to celebrate St.

 - Check the meat at this point, it should be rather soft already.
 You could give it 10 minutes more if you find it too tough.

 - In the meantime, slice the second onion and chop the carrots and potatoes.
-Add the onion to the pot and cook the Irish stew with lamb for another 15 minutes.
+Add the onion to the pot and cook for another 15 minutes.

 - As you already have the potatoes in the stew, you will not necessarily need another starchy side dish.

 - When it comes to vegetables, you could try some stewed white cabbage, roasted or boiled Brussels sprouts, or green beans.

 Roasted Lamb Shoulder – a basic recipe for roasting lamb shoulder.
 You will only need the lamb shoulder, salt, and pepper.

 Pulled Lamb with Pomegranate Mint Yogurt – fall off the bone, pulled lamb, slow-cooked in the oven, served with a refreshing mint and pomegranate yogurt.

 Romanian Lamb Stew – incredibly tender lamb pieces stewed in an aromatic sauce.